marxanweb/general/documentation/docs_user.md

 [Back to documentation](docs_overview.html)

-Marxan Web is a software tool for doing Systematic Conservation Planning over the web and for sharing the results amongst the conservation community and other stakeholders.
-It builds upon the existing DOS-based Marxan software and offers the following new features and benefits:
+Marxan Web is a decision-support platform for doing Systematic Conservation Planning over the web and for sharing the results amongst stakeholders and the conservation community.
+It builds upon the existing Marxan software and offers the following new features and benefits:

-- Mapping and preprocessing are built in and no other tools are required
-- It can be run using a hosted service or within your own organisation
-- It includes information on existing protected areas
-- It provides access to systematic conservation plans from other organisations
+- Streamlined access to spatial data layers from our partners (in development)
+- Training and demonstration tutorials (in development)
+- Built in geoprocessing and file construction
+- Improved mapping and visualization capabilities
+- Sharing and learning with other users

 For more information about migrating from the existing version of Marxan see the [Migration Guide](https://andrewcottam.github.io/marxan-web/documentation/docs_migration.html)